Tooth nerve pain can be extremely severe.

-However, the nerve will not die in one quick go.
+BUT the nerve will NOT die in one quick go.
 It happens over a period of time.
 It usually dies in little sections, like in the photo at the top of the page, with the bit that is still alive continuing to cause pain.
 This situation is usually the cause of the worst tooth nerve pain of all.

 At this point, only rinsing with cold water will help much.
 You have to keep sipping cold water and holding it next to the tooth.
 As soon as the water warms up a little, you have to spit it out and take another mouthful of the cold stuff.
 An ice cube can work well, and lasts a little longer.

 The only solution with irreversible pulpitis is to get along to a dentist as quickly as you can.
 The treatment choices you face are limited to just 2; either get the tooth taken out, or else save the tooth with root canal treatment.

 In the meantime, if you can't get to a dentist quickly, there are some tricks that may help.
-Read more about this at toothache home remedies.
+Read more about this at Toothache Home Remedies.

 What about reversible pulpitis?
 Obviously something's wrong with the tooth for it to hurt like this, so my advice is the same - get along to a dentist as soon as you can.
 The quicker you let him take a look, the better the chances that he can fix the problem and get the tooth settled down for you.

 Most times, it will just be a normal filling that's needed.
+No biggie!

 BUT if you wait, hoping it will settle down on it's own, you run a very big risk of your pulpitis drifting from "reversible" into "irreversible", which means much more tooth nerve pain, and more complicated (and expensive) treatment to put things right!

-So if you're getting any kind of toothache, my best recommendation is to get a dentist to check it out as soon as possible.
+So if you're getting any kind of toothache, my BEST recommendation is to get a dentist to check it out as soon as possible.
 The earlier you get a problem looked, the quicker, simpler and cheaper it is!